blues/app-accelerators/low-power-digital-signage/README.md

 1. Click the **Environment** tab.
 1. Scroll down to the **Fleet environment variables** heading, and define the two variables below.
-    1. `display_values` which is a semicolon-delimited (`;`) string of text to display and/or bitmap images to load from an SD card to the eInk display.
+    1. `display_values` which is a semicolon-delimited (`;`) string of text to display and/or bitmap images to load from an SD card to the e-ink display.
 If this variable has a single value (either text or an image name), that will be loaded.
-Otherwise, the values are loaded into an array and the host will display one item ata time using the `display_interval_sec` variable or a default value, if not set.
+Otherwise, the values are loaded into an array and the host will display one item at a time using the `display_interval_sec` variable or a default value, if not set.
     1. `display_interval_sec` is the number of seconds to display text or an image on the screen before rotating to the next item in the list.

 1. With all four defined, click the blue **Save** button.